In this article you will learn the 5 signs of emotional abuse that can't be ignored.

 Emotional abuse is difficult to identify since it doesn’t leave physical marks the way physical abuse does.
-To know clearly the signs of emotional abuse, you need to look at the behavioral patterns of the abuser.
+To clearly know the signs of emotional abuse, you need to look at the behavioral patterns of the abuser.

 Even from within the relationship, it can take time before either party realizes that abuse exists within their partnership.
 Like toxic waste, the abusive behavior slowly contaminates the couple's marriage or committed relationship.

 Often, individuals quarrel amongst themselves.
 Arguing is common in a marriage or committed relationship.
-Arguing is an attempt to "get one's way."
+Arguing is an attempt to 'get one's way.'
 When the arguing is exclusively to attain a particular outcome, this is not emotional abuse.

 Examples of relationship conflict verses relationship abuse

-If the intent of the argument is to establish a 'relationship rule' that one member of the relationship makes the decisions because of a belief in his or her superiority or entitlement, this then is emotional abuse.
+If the intent of the argument is to establish a 'relationship rule' that one member of the relationship makes the decisions because of a belief in his or her superiority or entitlement, this is emotional abuse.

 Dina insists her husband, Peter come home immediately after work and help her in the home.
-When Peter is home, she demands that he must comply with her instructions since she knows best how to do things 'correctly' and he is not allowed to stop helping her until she says so.
+When Peter is home, she demands that he must comply with her instructions since she knows best how to do things 'correctly' and he is not allowed to stop helping her until she says he can stop.
 If Peter attempts to resist her control or do things in a way other than how she wants them done, Dina threatens him with divorce and says he will never see his kids again.
-This is abuse!
+This is emotional abuse!

-Susan likes to occasionally get together with some of the friends she had before she got married to Sean.
+Susan likes to occasionally get together with some of the friends she had before she married Sean.
 However, Sean has told her she is no longer ALLOWED to associate with her old friends, and she needs to stay home in the evening and keep him company.
 They always fight whenever she wants to go out.
 Sean threatens her with punishment, and he prevails.
 Susan stays home.
-This is abuse because the intent is to isolate and control Susan's life.
+This is emotional abuse because the intent is to isolate and control Susan's life.

 Here are the 5 signs of emotional abuse that can't be ignored: